StefanSuess/Aiya-ActivitiesInYourArea/README.md

 ##### Functions:

-- Create activities (where, when, where, more information)
+- Create activities (where, when, what, more information)
 - Search for activities (and order by date, location or title)
 - Request to join activities
 - Permit or deny join requests